SGT Ricardo PerezRamos

 In addition to sled hockey, Ricardo enjoys hunting, fishing, and clay shooting.
 Though Ricardo excels in these outdoor activities, he still faced challenges in his previous home.
 The doorways and hallways were too narrow for his wheelchair.
 He had trouble accessing the laundry room, bathroom, and kitchen.
 His specially adapted custom Homes For Our Troops home allows Ricardo to enter every part of the home, making it easier to do routine activities such as cooking or washing dishes.

 Ricardo says the home is beneficial for his son Brian and two daughters, Ariadna and Sophia.
 Living in a safe, stress-free environment gives him more energy to spend with his family outdoors.
 Not having the financial burden of a mortgage, he is able to allocate more funds to supporting his children through school.
+Since moving into his HFOT home, Ricardo has returned to school for welding and is scheduled to complete his certification in early 2023.

 Originally from Massachusetts, Ricardo chose to build his home in Texas.